Nick Bockwinkel: Retirement (1987–2015)

 With the American Wrestling Association declining, in 1987 Bockwinkel approached the World Wrestling Federation and was hired as a road agent.
 He also serving as a color commentator for occasional televised events after having been introduced at an arena show by Bobby Heenan as his replacement for the night.
 In December 1987, he served as special guest referee for a bout between Randy Savage and The Honky Tonk Man.
 He was released in 1989 due to budget cuts, after which he began working in financial services.

-Bockwinkel made a return to the ring for one night in December 1990, facing Masa Saito in a bout for New Japan Pro-Wrestling held in the Hamamatsu Arena in Hamamatsu, Japan.
-He made a second return in May 1992, wrestling Billy Robinson to a time limit draw in an exhibition match for UWF International held in the Yokohama Arena in Yokohama, Japan.
-Bockwinkel wrestled his last ever match on May 23, 1993, for World Championship Wrestling at the pay-per-view Slamboree 1993: A Legends' Reunion (which featured multiple veteran wrestlers), going to a time limit draw with former NWA World Heavyweight Champion Dory Funk Jr. in a special NWA vs. AWA match.

 In 1994, Bockwinkel became the on-screen commissioner of World Championship Wrestling.
 His run as commissioner quietly ended in the summer of 1995, although he was last mentioned as commissioner on a November 1995 edition of WCW Monday Nitro when WCW attorney Nick Lambrose stripped The Giant of the WCW World Heavyweight Championship.
 He was released by WCW in December 1995.

 In 2000, Bockwinkel and Yoshiaki Fujiwara served as commissioners for a short-lived "shoot-style" promotion, the Japan Pro Wrestling Association.

 On March 29, 2010, Bockwinkel made a guest appearance on WWE Raw, where he was one of several "legends" at ringside for a lumberjack match between Christian and Ted Dibiase.